gilmore-lab/protocols/NO_FF_Phone_Script.md

 “Has {child’s name} ever had seizures when {he or she} was sick?”

 IF PARENT ANSWERS NO TO ALL QUESTIONS
-Thank you. {child’s name} is eligible for our study.
+"Thank you. {child’s name} is eligible for our study.
 We have appointments available on {state next set of available appointments}.
-What would be most convenient for you?
+What would be most convenient for you?"
   - available EEG appointments are listed on the psubrainlab gmail calendar.
   - Visits last 1-1.5 hours, when scheduling more than one visit per day, leave at least 30 minutes between appointments.